espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Parch.md

 **Failure** The target takes a -1 status penalty to its checks and DCs for 1 minute.

-**Critical Failure** The target takes a -2 status penalty to its checks and DCs for 1 minute and is [[Dazzled]] as long as it has this penalty.
+**Critical Failure** The target takes a -2 status penalty to its checks and DCs for 1 minute and is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Dazzled]] as long as it has this penalty.

 * * *